 In 2020, engagement opportunities including post-show artist talks and partnerships were delivered as part of the Virtual Grand OnStage program that launched in September 2020 due to the COVID-19 pandemic.

 Conversations with local, emerging artists - A new audio series titled On the Contrary, created by young emerging artists, for young emerging artists in Kingston has launched.
 This program is co-hosted the City’s Arts Program Assistants and artists, Kemi King and Gloria Digby and features and profiles young, emerging Kingston performing artists to learn about their practice, how they’ve navigated COVID-19, and what they see shifting in the sector in Kingston and beyond.
 The series aims to create new links between artists and audiences and promote the Grand Theatre as a space that supports and engages local artists.
-This series is presented by the City of Kingston, Arts & Culture Services department and the Grand Theatre.
+This series is presented by the City of Kingston, the Arts & Culture Services department, and Kingston Grand Theatre.

-Two episodes are now live for listening through SoundCloud:
+All episodes are now live for listening through SoundCloud:

-Episode 1 – get to know your hosts Kemi King and Gloria Digby!
-Kemi King (she/her) is a writer, director, performance artist and divisor and Gloria Digby is a performer, choreographer, and educator.
+Episode 1 - get to know your hosts Kemi King and Gloria Digby!
+Kemi King (she/her) is a writer, director, performance artist, and divisor and Gloria Digby is a performer, choreographer, and educator.

-Episode 2 – a conversation with Fonts the Duo, a brother sister duo originally from Caracas, Venezuela.
+Episode 2 - a conversation with Fonts the Duo, a brother-sister duo originally from Caracas, Venezuela.
 One half of the duo, Jessica Rosales is currently working towards her Musical Theatre Bachelor and Honours Bachelor in the Arts at Queen’s University joint with St. Lawrence College.
 Fonts the Duo combines folk, pop, alternative, and funk and have been singing and writing songs for years.